6 Japanese Speaking Practice Activities to Make You More Fluent

 You might be surprised how much is already on offer, making it easy to meet new Japanese friends so that you can broaden your social circle and become more fluent at the same time.

-Whether you’re introducing each other to your favorite Japanese songs at karaoke night, role-playing conversations or using verbal games to reinforce your Japanese studies, practicing with someone else is like going to the gym with a buddy.
-Even though neither of you is likely to become the next Hulk Hogan (perhaps fortunately), you’re both more likely to stay the course.
+Whether you’re introducing your favorite Japanese songs at karaoke night, role-playing conversations or using verbal games to reinforce your Japanese studies, practicing with someone else is like going to the gym with a buddy.
+Even though neither of you is likely to become the next Hulk Hogan, you will both be more likely to stay the course.

-Again, Meetup and Facebook are great places to meet people, as are Japanese language courses.
-You can catch up with your classmates for extracurricular language practice.
-Your Japanese and theirs might not be perfect, and you’ll sometimes make mistakes, but the benefit to your fluency that those practice sessions offer shouldn’t be underestimated.
+Again, Meetup and Facebook are great places to meet people, as are Japanese language courses—you can catch up with your classmates for extracurricular language practice.
+Your Japanese and theirs might not be perfect, but the benefit to your fluency that those practice sessions offer shouldn’t be underestimated.

-Plus, if you’re hitting a roadblock in pronunciation, comprehension or any other language skill, a fellow learner can offer study tips and tools that worked for him or her.
+Plus, if you’re hitting a roadblock in pronunciation, comprehension or any other language skill, a fellow learner can likely offer new study tips and tools that worked for them.

-You could also use resources like Reddit’s /r/LearnJapanese or the JapanesePod101 forum to find potential study buddies who are local or who could reach you on Skype, or even just offer advice about how they found other learners to practice with.
+You could also use resources like Reddit’s r/LearnJapanese or the JapanesePod101 forum to find potential study buddies who are local or who could reach you on Skype, even if they just offer advice about how they found other learners to practice with.

 This may seem awkward, and you probably shouldn’t do it on the bus or in the middle of the grocery store, but talking to yourself in Japanese can be an entertaining exercise and effective language study tool.

 Whether it’s difficult for you to meet native Japanese speakers for conversation or you just want an added language boost in your downtime, talking to yourself doesn’t have to feel like you’re a living personification of the #foreveralone meme.